-At TI 2018, we saw six Chinese team out of the competing 18 squads.
+At TI 2018, we saw six Chinese teams out of the competing 18 squads.
 Four of these teams had managed to perform majestically at the Dota 2 Pro Circuit, allowing themselves a direct invitation to the event, which goes to show that Chinese powerhouses are among the strongest crop of teams at the Dota 2 scene at all.

 China Is Business Ready and Friendly

 China has also become increasingly accommodating when it comes to business.
-New investment, particularly in eSports has been welcome.
-The country’s eSports athletes are excelling at many and varied gaming titles, including League of Legends and Overwatch, although South Koreans are also making a splash there.
+New investment, particularly in esports has been welcome.
+The country’s esports athletes are excelling at many and varied gaming titles, including League of Legends and Overwatch, although South Koreans are also making a splash there.